Filesystem as Context: Building an AI Detective with bash-tool

 }

-There are a few key design decisions here worth unpacking.
+A few design decisions worth noting.

-No explicit iteration logic - the AI SDK handles the loop internally.
+No explicit iteration logic.
+The AI SDK handles the loop internally.
 The model calls a tool, gets a result, decides what to do next, calls another tool, and so on.
 We don’t write while loops or manage state.
 The loop emerges from the model’s reasoning.

 Guiding the Detective